uxlfoundation/operational_template_open_standards/Process_Documents/Organization_Operational_Process.md

 #### License File in the Repository
 Insert in the repository a file called ```License.txt```.

-The Maintainer can copy the corresponding license file from the [templates/license]() repository and upload it to the project repository.
+The Maintainer can copy the corresponding license file and upload it to the project repository.

 #### License Reference in each Source Code File
 The recommendation is that projects SHOULD use [SPDX short-form license identifiers](https://spdx.dev/ids/) in all source code and documentation files that are **original to the project**.

 Each source code created by the project SHOULD have one of these SPDX license identifiers: (depending on the type of source code license allocated to the project)

-* **for an MIT license:**
+* **for Apache 2.0 license:**

 ```
-# SPDX-License-Identifier: MIT
+# SPDX-License-Identifier: Apache-2.0
 # Copyright Contributors to the UXL Foundation
 ```